wodny/aqi/Readme.md

 values available on [aqicn.org][3] are incorrect and I wanted to verify it.
 That site calculates AQI from ug/m3 levels for every chemical reported by the Varsovian [WIOŚ][4].

-Surprisingly it seems that the Chinese site actually reports quite accurate data at least for the Warszawa-Komunikacyjna station.

 On the aqicn.org site you can find a very interesting [article][7] about differences between scales -- specifically, the US EPA AQI and [IJP][9]